manoa-tunes/manoa-tunes.github.io/index.md

 To be made...

 ### Admin Page:
-There is an "[Admin](ttps://manoatunes.xyz/#/)" mode that will allow those with the Admin role to view all profiles and current jams: <br />
+There is an "[Admin](ttps://manoatunes.xyz/#/)" mode that will allow those with the Admin role to view all profiles and current jams.
+Admins will be able to modify any profiles or jams should they see anything violating the rules of Manoa Tunes.
+If necessary, admins also have permissions to delete any profiles or jams after several warnings of malicious behavior. <br />

 <img src="images/AdminLanding.png">